JoanaAzevedo17/JoanaAzevedo_Portfolio/README.md

 ---

-## Project 10 - Video Editing and Production of a Carpentry Lesson
+## Project 10 - Video Editing and Production of a Carpentry Lesson with DaVinci Resolve

 **Summary:**

+This project was developed for an extracurricular course in Video Editing for Digital Environments.</br>
-Filming and editing short videos of a carpentry lesson, producing a final educational video using DaVinci Resolve.
+The work consisted of recording and editing footage from a carpentry lesson to create a cohesive educational video using DaVinci Resolve.

 **Main Objectives:**